 A wide number of International airlines fly directly to Dar es Salaam, Kilimanjaro and Zanzibar including KLM, Swiss, Emirates, Egyptair, Etihad, Ethiopian Airlines, Oman Air, Qatar Airways, Turkish Airlines & FlyDubai.

 Numerous regional carriers fly into Tanzania from Kenya, Malawi, Mozambique, Mauritius, Seychelles, Comores, Rwanda, South Africa, Uganda, Zambia and Zimbabwe.
 Domestic carriers such as Air Tanzania, FastJet, Coastal Aviation, Flightlink, Precision Air, Regional Air Services, Safari Air Link and ZanAir link the major cities with tourist attractions and game parks.

 Air Tanzania, FastJet, Coastal Aviation, Flightlink, Precision Air and ZanAir fly between the mainland and Zanzibar.

 International flights serve Julius Nyerere International Airport (DAR), 15 km from Dar es Salaam city centre and Kilimanjaro International Airport (JRO), 42 km from Arusha.
-Zanzibar International Airport (ZNZ) airport is 8 km from Stone Town and Songwe International Airport 20 km from Mbeya city.
-A new expanded International arrivals & departure Terminal is set to open in April 2017 at DAR airport.
+Zanzibar International Airport (ZNZ) is 8 km from Stone Town and Songwe International Airport is 20 km from Mbeya city.
+A new expanded International Arrivals & Departure Terminal is set to open in April 2019 at DAR airport.

 Some safaris/air charters limit baggage to a 10-15 kilo maximum.